How long does the preparation program last?

 When is the deadline to apply?

 Applications are reviewed on a rolling basis, so it is best to apply early to increase your chance of admission.
-The next application deadline is January 21st, 2019.
+The final application deadline is February 18th, 2019.
 Please note that all applications must be submitted by 11:59 PM PST on the date of the deadline.
 Additional application cycles will be announced at www.sfusdpathwaytoteaching.org.

 What is the commitment?